Search this site

 The organ

 The organ at St Mary Magdalene was supplied by Thomas S. Jones & Son of 51, Hanley Road [Marlborough Works], Finsbury Park, London.
-It was built in 1914.
+The firm of Thomas Sidwell Jones (1830-1899) was founded in 1854 and specialised in small organs for village churches and residences.
+The organ was built in 1914.
 The case is undated.
 There 32 keys.

 Sources and further information